mjhmilla/Millard2023VexatMuscle/README.md

     - <em>output/tables/TomalkaRodeSchumacherSiebert2017/fittingInfo_ratTRSS2017EDLFibrilActiveTitinFitted_123_Fl_Fv_QToF_i.tex</em>
     - <em>output/structs/TomalkaRodeSchumacherSiebert2017/fittingInfo_ratTRSS2017EDLFibrilActiveTitinFitted_123_Fl_Fv_QToF_i.mat</em>
     - <em>output/structs/fittingLog__123_Fl_Fv_QToF_i.txt</em>
+7. To generate Figure 8:
+  - Open main_CreateRatMuscleModel.m
+  - On line 61 set flag_manuallySetTitinParameters = 1
+  - Run main_TomalkaRodeSchumacherSiebert2017_OuterLoop.m.
+  - Note: this will over-write all plots, structs, and generated tex files using the manually set titin parameters.
+Note that these parameters have been identified using optimisation.
+Due to the structure of the software written for this project it is easiest to update the model and simulations by manually copying these parameters over and re-running the data.

 ## Code overview

 Here is a list of files to look at if the implementation interests you: